robstrader/presentation-devops-cicd/slides.md

 mdc: true
 ---

-# Principles of DevOps
+# Build, Test, and Deploy Again...
+A DevOps Tale

-CI/CD: The Fellowship of the Build
+## CI/CD: The Fellowship of the Build

 <div @click="$slidev.nav.next" class="mt-12 py-1" hover:bg="white op-10">
   One does not simply skip to the next slide. <carbon:arrow-right />